codeigniter4/CodeIgniter4/user_guide_src/source/libraries/official_packages.rst

 The `CodeIgniter Coding Standard <https://github.com/CodeIgniter/coding-standard>`_ holds the official coding standards of CodeIgniter based on PHP CS Fixer and powered by Nexus CS Config.
-This can be used into your own projects to form the basis of a consistent set of style rules that can be automatically applied to your code.
+This can be used in your own projects to form the basis of a consistent set of style rules that can be automatically applied to your code.